East Glacier Park Village, Montana: Transportation

 The East Glacier Park Amtrak Station is open seasonally during the spring, summer and fall, served by the Empire Builder between Chicago and Seattle/Portland.
 During the winter the stop is at Browning, Montana, just east of East Glacier Village.
 Glacier Park International Airport at Kalispell is the closest airport.

 Emergency services

 The East Glacier Volunteer Fire Department was founded in 1968.
 Today, it consists of around 18 volunteers who help protect the village and surrounding area from the threat of wildland fire.

+Education

+It is in the East Glacier Park Elementary School District and the Browning High School District.